MaxIhme/42-Wolfsburg/README.md

 ## ft_printf
 Reprogramming the function printf with the conversions %c (char), %s (string), %p (pointer), %d (decimal), %i (integer), %u (unsigned), %x (hexadecimal lowercase), %X (hexadecimal uppercase) and %% (%)

+## Born2beroot
+Installing a debian system in VirtualBox, configuration of a firewall, administration of users and groups, changing password policy, configuring sudo, writing a monitoring bash script -> see dir Born2beroot

 ## Memory leaks

 We fail if we have any memory leaks, segfaults or compilation errors.